 5) Double click OS X 10.9 Mavericks DMG file and let it mount.
 A new volume ( ‘OS X Mavericks 10.9 DP1” as of now) will appear under volumes once it’s mounted.

 We need to open (mount) InstallESD.dmg file now.
 You can run the following terminal command from inside OS X Mavericks 10.9 DP1.

 6) Mount BaseSystem.dmg which is inside the volume mounted in the previous step.

 Run the following command from inside newly mounted volume called ‘OS X Install ESD’.

 Wait for some time to get over of mounting BaseSystem.

 7) It’s time to restore BaseSystem content to newly created partition (VMDK disk).

-Remember: The above process will overwrite destination volume and it’s name.
-So, to get the same name (‘109installer’ in this example), you need to rename the volume again after above restore process had been completed.
+Remember: The above process will overwrite the destination volume and its name.
+So, to get the same name (‘109installer’ in this example), you need to rename the volume again after the above restore process had been completed.

 8.)
 Let’s copy the packages from original location to new installer disk.